On the Russian hacking episode

 But soon that artificial stimulus where's off and consumers find their standard of living falling from the higher prices and less choices of goods due to the import taxes and quota's.
 Protectionism institutionalizes mediocrity in production.
 Progress stalls.
 And stagnation sets in.

 This is the case in Japan and has been for decades.
 So, what to do?
-I suggest going over the heads of governments and talking directly to the people through editorials in papers, and forms at Universities.
+I suggest going over the heads of governments and talking directly to the people through editorials in papers, and forums at Universities.
 I would seek out the very best writers and communicators that can explain why free trade directly benefits all the people, and why protectionism just benefits exporters, lobbyists, bureaucrats, and politicians.
 It is education that is the best way to promote free trade.
 That, and the example of America compared with protectionist nations.

 Hopefully in time the voters of other nations will throw out the protectionist politicians and seek free trade.
 By the way, Britain and the United States have a perfect opportunity to do that today given the split from the EU.
 So could Japan, and Mexico, and Canada, establish bi-lateral free trade.
 Will it happen?
 Not on your life!